joshbrucker/DokiBot/README.md

 # DokiBot

 What started out as a fun gag with friends to keep track of so-called 'poems' has developed into a full-fledged Discord bot!
 If you enjoyed the hit game Doki Doki Literature Club, this bot is for you.
+It has been mostly used as a valuable learning experience for me, but feel free to add the bot to your server if any of these features interest you.

 ## Features
 ### Doki-Poems